-The Department of Psychology provides academic studies leading to the Master of Arts (M.A.) degree with two areas of concentration, Clinical-Community Psychology and School Psychology.
-The program requirement for graduation with the M.A. degree requires 48 graduate credit hours of coursework, 450 hours of practicum, and successful completion of the Comprehensive Examination.
+The Department of Psychology provides academic studies leading to the Master of Arts (M.A.) degree.
 The Texas Higher Education Coordinating Board (THECB) approves only the awarding of the M.A. degree in Psychology with no specialization.
-The department offers two areas of concentration which are Clinical-Community and School Psychology.
+The department, however, offers two areas of concentration, Clinical- Community and School Psychology.
 Students are required to choose one of the areas of concentration, meet the required semester credit hours and those requirements designated in the degree plan for successful completion of the program.
+Students also have the option of completing a Master's Thesis.